REQUEST AN APPOINTMENT!

 For more severe cases of CAD or for those in which a TIA has already occurred, more aggressive treatment methods will be employed.
 Common procedures to address CAD include:

 CIS physicians have pioneered the use of carotid angioplasty and stenting to treat carotid artery disease.
-This minimally-invasive treatment method is a groundbreaking alternative to surgical options that previously prevailed as the only source of treatment.
 Our physicians evaluate each patient on a case-by case basis to determine the best course of treatment.